MetOffice/lfric_apps/documentation/source/user_guide/checkpointing/lfric_atm_checkpoint.rst

 The term "prognostic fields" broadly refers to the set of model fields that must remain in scope throughout a model timestep.
 The LFRic atmosphere model stores the set of prognostic fields in a prognostic field collection held in the main ``modeldb`` data structure.
+This means that a field can be passed more easily from one section of the science to another.

 Not all prognostic fields need to be written to the checkpoint dump.
+For some fields the need to write a field to the dump depends on the configuration.
+For other fields, the data stored in a field is passed between science sections within the same timestep and it does not need to be passed to the next timestep.

-* Prognostic fields that may be written to the dump must be defined in the ``lfric_dictionary.xml`` file which is included in the ``iodef.xml`` file that configures XIOS.
+* Prognostic fields that are always or sometimes written to the dump must be defined in the ``lfric_dictionary.xml`` file which is included in the ``iodef.xml`` file that configures XIOS.
-* Prognostic fields that are not written to the dump are not defined in the ``lfric_dictionary.xml`` file
+* Prognostic fields that are not written to the dump should not be defined in the ``lfric_dictionary.xml`` file.

 A module called ``create_physics_prognostics`` holds code that uses model configuration to determine several things about the physics prognostics: